 Once the website is complete, make sure those assigned to keeping it up to date get the training they need.
 Once we received the development site to review, we did many of the content changes ourselves to get an understanding of the CMS.

 Ask for help understanding the analytics of the site as well.
 You’ll want to know how your new site is performing, compared to your previous site.
 Hopefully it’s positive, but if not, you may need to take a second look to determine why.

-Here are things you can do to lessen the impact of this summer's extreme heat:
+Here are things you can do to lessen the impact of summer's extreme heat:

 o Drink water, more than usual, and avoid dehydrating alcoholic, sugary, or caffeinated drinks.